antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 ## What do you want to port?

-Before porting assets to .NET Core you should understand your current assets, their architecture as well as your external dependencies.
-Think about the value props that .NET Core has to offer and how you want to leverage them.
-Then you can reverse engineer which assets make sense to port, which assets shouldn't be ported, and which new assets you need to create specifically for .NET Core.
+Before porting any source to .NET Core you should understand your current code base, its architecture as well as its external dependencies.
+Think about the capabilities that .NET Core has to offer and how you want to leverage them.
+Then you can reverse engineer which sources make sense to port, what shouldn't be ported, and what new code you need to write specifically for .NET Core.

 Let's start by looking at what .NET Core has to offer.
 The RTM version of [.NET Core will have](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/porting.md#prioritization) the following application models: